ssbsukirat/medicine/Cardinal/CNS/Dizziness and Vertigo.md

 - brief episodes (<1 min, typical 15-20s)
 - always provoked by change in head position relative to gravity
 - rolling over in bed to differentiate  BPPV vs orthostatic hypotension
+- free-floating otoconia (calcium carbonate crystals) that have been dislodged from the utricular macula and have moved into one of the semicircular canals
+- posterior canal most common
+- otoconia move in canal with change in head position
+- Posterior Canal -- upward and torsional nystagmus (upper pole of eyes towards affected ear)